-Grants may be made in conjunction with, or in addition to, financial assistance provided through other State, federal, or private programs.
-In all cases, MEA grant funds must supplement, and not supplant, other funding sources.
+Grant funds may supplement financial assistance provided through other State, federal, or private programs, but it may not supplant other funding sources.
 While matching funds are not required, Grantees are encouraged to make a contribution in order to maximize the amount of energy savings achieved through the project.
 Matching funds may include: